 Accreditation for Online Master’s Degree in Strategic Communications

 Accreditation is granted when higher education institutions have passed a rigorous process to meet stringent educational standards.
 This leads to accountability that a program provides quality education, assuring students and employers that the degree meets expectations and is of value.
-In most instances, a college is accredited by national or regional accrediting bodies that have been reviewed and authorized by the Council for Higher Education Accreditation (CHEA) or the United States Department of Education (USDE).
-Sometimes, individual programs can be accredited programmatically by an industry-specific accrediting agency.
+In most instances, a college is accredited by national or regional accrediting bodies that have been reviewed and authorized by the Council for Higher Education Accreditation (CHEA)[6] or the United States Department of Education (USDE)[7].
+The six regional accrediting bodies in the United States are:

 • Higher Learning Commission (HLC)